-I made all the code, written on python, for now implements a walking loop inside a kinematic model, so you can command a pose on the body, as well as feet position and also velocity and directinal commands for the walking loop.
+The code which is mostly written by me, using python3 along with some typical libraries for the task, for now implements a walking loop inside a kinematic model, so you can command a pose to the body, as well as feet position and also velocity and directinal commands for the walking loop.
 Controlled by a ps3 controller via bluetooth.

 Arduino is used for speed up the reading and writing of signals, so in the future i can add other sensor, as well as position feedback...
 This communication is made via bidirectional Serial Commands, so servo pulses are sent to the arduino and angles on IMU are recived on the Raspberry Pi.